-The spacing of the cable / ducts shall be at a minimum, in accordance with the requirements of the drawings in Appendix A of this specification and section 4.2.
+The spacing of the cable / ducts shall be at a minimum, in accordance with the requirements of the drawings in Appendix A of this specification.

-For safety, constructability, maintenance and de-rating reasons the new cable duct routes shall be designed / installed as far as is practical away from existing services (3rd parties services and HV/MV/LV cables).
+For safety, constructability, maintenance, and de-rating reasons the new cable duct routes shall be designed / installed as far as is practical away from existing services (3rd parties services and HV/MV/LV cables).